FrancoCalan/roach_tools/README.md

 # roach_tools

-High level Python library for interfacing with ROACH1/2 using the [corr](https://github.com/ska-sa/corr) package.
+High level python library for interfacing with ROACH1/2 using the [corr](https://github.com/ska-sa/corr) package.

 ## Installation

 Installation instruction only for Linux-based system provided:

-0. It is recommended to use this software in a [Python virtual enviroment](https://virtualenv.pypa.io/en/stable/).
+0. It is recommended to use this software in a [python virtual enviroment](https://virtualenv.pypa.io/en/stable/).
 1. `git clone` or download/unzip repository
 2. Install repository dependencies, in roach_tools root folder: `pip install -r REQUIREMENTS` (install pip if necesarry)
 3. Install repository: `python setup.py install`